Demand These Supplies

 One year, my mattress was so bad I could feel the springs whenever I laid down.
 Nothing says comfy like a couple hundred metal springs digging into your back.

 If you have any intention of sleeping even a little bit in college, be sure to pick up a mattress topper.
+If you are a side sleeper, please make sure that you buy an appropriate mattress topper.
+There are a lot of mattress toppers designed for side sleepers.
 Or, you know, an entirely different mattress.